See the first post in this series for an introduction to the negative stereotypes behind bad and ugly gossip.

 overemotional in critical decision making

-financially responsible
+financially irresponsible

 helpless